Abhinashmallick/eventBride/README.md

 # eventBride
-Event Search Using JavaScript, Async Await, Bootstrap and Fetch-Api from Event Bride ("https://www.eventbriteapi.com")
+Search for Events by Categories, Name or City  Using JavaScript, Async Await, Bootstrap and Fetch-Api from Event Bride ("https://www.eventbriteapi.com")